Envision Language

 "Hello World!"

-Then, as StyleCode snippets can become a bit verbose when many rules are involved, a multiline syntax is provided for the inline form:
+Then, as StyleCode snippets can become a bit verbose when many rules are involved, it is possible to insert newlines anywhere between the opening and the closing curly brackets { and }

 show scalar "A" a1 {